edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ### Create Date and Georgraphy hierarchies

 Hierarchies allow me to drill down into the data and perform granular analysis within the report.
-I created two hierarchies in this task: one for dates, to facilitate drill-down in my line charts, and one for geography, to allow me to filter the data by region, country and province/state.
+I created two hierarchies: one for dates to facilitate drill-down in my line charts and one for geography to allow me to filter the data by region, country and province/state.

 I created a date hierarchy using the following levels: